 The skills that a scrum master require are:

 - Leadership and ability to take responsibility are very important for the scrum master.
-He is the lead member of the squad during the sprint and has to ensure that the day to day sprint goals are being met.
+He is the lead member of the squad during the sprint and has to ensure that the day to day sprint goals are being met while following the scrum values.

 - The scrum master needs to know the scrum process inside-out and needs to guide the team on clearing blockers and hitting targets.
 Thus a clear understanding of the sprint process is a must for any scrum master.